Chowdhury-DSP/wave-synth/README.md

 # Wave Synth

-This repository contains `Wave Synth` a simple 4-voice synthesizer created using Wave Digital circuit models.
+This repository contains `Wave Synth`, a simple 4-voice synthesizer created using Wave Digital circuit models.
 This synthesizer was made for a demo at the 2024 C++ Conference (CppCon).